Parked Domain

 Missed engagement opportunities

 A parked domain means you're not actively engaging with visitors through a fully created website.
 This could result in missed opportunities to connect with potential customers, gather leads or provide valuable content.
-This is something to consider when factoring in time allowed for making your website.
+This is something to consider when factoring in time allowed for how to create your website.

 Security risks and misuse